-Table 2-3 56F8013/56F8011 Signal and Package Information for the 32-Pin LQFP
+Table 2-3 56F8013/56F8011 Signal and Package Information for the 32-Pin LQFP (Continued)

-Signal Name LQFP Pin No. Туре State During Reset Signal Description GPIOA5 20 Input/ Output Output disabled, internal pull-up Port A GPIO - This GPIO pin can be individually programmed as an input or output pin.
-(PWM5) Output enabled, pin is in input PWM5 - This is one of the six PWM output pins.
-(FAULT2) Input/ Output mode Fault2 - This fault input pin is used for disabling selected PWM outputs in cases where fault conditions originate off-chip.
-(T3 8) Input/ Output T3 - Timer, Channel 3 Capai After reset, the default state is GPIOA5.
-The peripheral functionality is controlled via the SIM.
+Signal Name LQFP Pin No. Туре State During Reset Signal Description GPIOA5 20 Input/ Output Input with internal pull-up enabled Port A GPIO - This GPIO pin can be individually programmed as an input or output pin.
+(PWM5) Output enabled PWM5 - This is one of the six PWM output pins.
+(FAULT2) Input Fault2 - This fault input pin is used for disabling selected PWM outputs in cases where fault conditions originate off-chip.
+(T3 8) Input/ Output T3 - Timer, Channel 3 Οιίραι After reset, the default state is GPIOA5.
+The alternative peripheral functionality is controlled via the SIM.
 See Section 6.3.8 .
-8. This signal is also bro ought out on t he GPIOB3 pin.
-GPIOA6 18 Input/ Output Output disabled, internal Port A GPIO - This GPIO pin can be individually programmed as an input or output pin.
-(FAULT0) Input pull-up enabled, pin is in input mode Fault0 - This fault input pin is used for disabling selected PWM outputs in cases where fault conditions originate off-chip.
+8. This signal 3.
+This signal is also brought out on the GPIOB3 pin.
+GPIOA6 18 Input/ Output Input with internal pull-up Port A GPIO - This GPIO pin can be individually programmed as an input or output pin.
+(FAULT0) Input enabled Fault0 - This fault input pin is used for disabling selected PWM outputs in cases where fault conditions originate off-chip.
 After reset, the default state is GPIOA6.
 ANA0 12 Input Analog Input ANA0 - Analog input to ADC A, channel 0 (GPIOC0) Input/ Output Port C GPIO - This GPIO pin can be individually programmed as an input or output pin.
 After reset, the default state is ANA0.
 ANA1 11 Input Analog Input ANA1 - Analog input to ADC A, channel 1 (GPIOC1) Input/ Output Port C GPIO - This GPIO pin can be individually programmed as an input or output pin.
 After reset, the default state is ANA1.

-Table 2-3 56F8013/56F8011 Signal and Package Information for the 32-Pin LQFP
+Table 2-3 56F8013/56F8011 Signal and Package Information for the 32-Pin LQFP (Continued)